Hezekiah-Sacayanan/PRO-Future-Engineers-2025/schemes/README.md

-Electromechanical diagrams
-====

-This directory must contain one or several schematic diagrams in form of JPEG, PNG or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+# Schematic Diagrams

+This folder contains schematic diagrams of the robot's electromechanical system.
+These diagrams illustrate the connection and arrangement of:

+- Sensors (IR, proximity, IMU)
+- Actuators (DC motor, servo motor)
+- Microcontrollers (Arduino, Raspberry Pi)
+- Power supply and motor driver wiring

+Diagrams are provided in either `.png`, `.jpg`, or `.pdf` formats for easy viewing and printing.

+Use these files to understand the complete wiring layout and signal flow between all components used in the self-driving vehicle.